Toortel/Toortel/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=Toortel&theme=tokyonight" alt="Toortel" /></a> </p>

-- 🔭 I’m currently working on **a project analyzing data from SEW frequency converters**
+- 🔭 I’m currently working on **a project that analyzes data from SEW frequency converters using Vue.js and Python with HBase**
 - 🌱 I’m currently learning **TypeScript, Composition API and Tailwind CSS.**
 - 💬 Ask me about **Vue.js or Vuetify!**
 - 📫 How to reach me **falonix01@gmail.com**